----------------------- ----------------------

-To amend a contract is to delete from, make changes to, correct, or add to an existing contract after it is signed.
+To amend a contract is to delete from, make changes to, correct, or add to an existing agreement after signing it.

 In this article about contract amendments, we will cover:

-• What contract amendments are and how they differ from contract addendums
+- What are contract amendments, and how do they differ from contract addendums?

 What Are Contract Amendments?